Source-Free Domain Adaptation for RGB-D Semantic Segmentation with Vision Transformers: Conclusions

 \section{Conclusions}

-Ultimately, the use of multimodal information for semantic segmentation is an important area of research that can help to address the challenges of adapting segmentation models to new domains.
-However, the domain adaptation capabilities of multimodal schemes have seldom been explored, specially in conjunction with vision transformer architectures that represent the current state-of-the-art in many vision tasks.
-By leveraging multiple adaptation strategies driven by the complementary information provided by depth data, the proposed multimodal framework allows to improve the robustness and generalization ability of segmentation models, enabling them to be used in a wider range of applications.
-Experimental results show how it allows to achieve state-of-the-art performances in the challenging source-free domain adaptaion setting.
+Ultimately, the use of multimodal information for semantic segmentation is a relevant area of research that can help to address the challenges of adapting segmentation models to new domains.
+However, the domain adaptation capabilities of \giulia{pre-trained} multimodal schemes have seldom been explored, especially in conjunction with vision transformer architectures that represent the current state-of-the-art in many vision tasks.
+By leveraging multiple adaptation strategies driven by the complementary information provided by depth data, the proposed multimodal framework allows for improving the robustness and generalization ability of segmentation models, enabling them to be used in a wider range of applications.
+Experimental results show how it achieves state-of-the-art performance in the challenging source-free domain adaptation setting.

-Further research will be devoted to improve the exploitation of depth data in transformer-based segmentation models and to the development of domain adaptation strategies explicitly targeted at the inconsistencies between ground truth and estimated depth data.
+Further research will be devoted to improving the exploitation of depth data in transformer-based segmentation models and to the development of domain adaptation strategies explicitly targeted at the inconsistencies between ground truth and estimated depth data.